M0GAMB0/Weather_App/README.md

 - React
 - OpenWeather API
 - Context API (for state management)
-- (Add any other libraries you used, e.g., `axios` for API calls, any UI libraries, etc.)

 ## Installation

 1. Clone the repository: ```git clone https://github.com/M0GAMB0/Weather_App.git ``` ⬇